Understanding PMOS (PCOS) and Fertility

 • You’ve tried ovulation-inducing medications without success

-• You have additional fertility factors beyond PCOS
+• You have additional fertility factors beyond PMOS

 Success Rates and Reasons for Hope

-There’s substantial reason for optimism if you’re trying to conceive with PCOS:
+There’s substantial reason for optimism if you’re trying to conceive with PMOS:

-• Most people with PCOS will be able to have at least one child with appropriate treatment
+• Most people with PMOS will be able to have at least one child with appropriate treatment

-• Success rates for ovulation induction in PCOS are high, with 70-80% of individuals ovulating with medication
+• Success rates for ovulation induction in PMOS are high, with 70-80% of individuals ovulating with medication

 • Even if initial treatments aren’t successful, multiple options exist

-• PCOS doesn’t affect egg quality the way advancing age does, so the prognosis remains good even if conception takes time
+• PMOS doesn’t affect egg quality the way advancing age does, so the prognosis remains good even if conception takes time

 Partnering With Your Healthcare Team